Personalization Without Personal Agency: How Systems Adapt to Behavior Without Conscious Choice

 Personalization is often described as a user benefit.
-Systems learn individual preferences, tailor content, and reduce friction.
-These adaptations are commonly framed as improvements in convenience or efficiency.
-However, in many modern systems, personalization occurs without active user decision-making.
+Systems learn preferences, tailor content, and reduce friction.
+These adaptations are typically framed as improvements in convenience or efficiency.
+Yet in many modern environments, personalization occurs without active user decision-making.

 This condition can be described as personalization without personal agency.
-In such environments, individuals play a passive role in shaping the adaptation process, while systems continuously modify the surrounding environment based solely on observed behavior.
+In such systems, individuals play a passive role while algorithms continuously reshape the environment based solely on observed behavior.

 What Is Personal Agency?

 Personal agency refers to the ability to make intentional, informed decisions and to understand how those decisions influence outcomes.
-Agency extends beyond action itself and includes awareness, choice, and the capacity to revise or reverse decisions.
+It includes awareness, choice, and the capacity to revise or reverse decisions.

 Core components of personal agency include: